vincegiorno/twitter/README.md

+## A brief exploration of clustering and classification on Twitter data

 The goal of this project was to apply clustering and classification to text data with multiple authors.
 For the text data I chose to gather recent tweets from 15 data science influencers on Twitter, as identified in a Hacker Noon post I have seen referenced.
 They are (with their Twitter handles): Kirk Borne (KirkDBorne), Ronald van Loon (Ronald_vanLoon), Craig Brown (craigbrownphd), Bob Hayes (bobehayes), Bernard Marr (BernardMarr), Lillian Pierson (BigDataGal), Andrew Ng (AndrewYNg), Monica Rogati (mrogati), Carla Gentry (data_nerd), Gregory Piatetsky (kdnuggets), Vincent Granville (analyticsbridge), Naval Ravikant (naval), Tamara Dull (tamaradull), Hilary Mason (hmason) and Evan Sinar (Evan Sinar).

 ## Clustering